wp-blocks/cf7-antispam/readme.txt

 NO, nobody can guarantee that, and anyone who tells you that is lying.
 But luckily, bots are limited by the fact that they don't use a real browser and they use fairly repetitive routes which can be recognised.

+=Why I need to install Flamingo to get the full AntiSpam manager functionalities?=

+Contact form 7 is made this way, the main plugin is made to be extended with other modules and this has resulted in many 3rd party plugins like mine!
+There is already a module for handling received emails, why should I redo it?
+And, in this way I can focus on my plugin, I believe the "power" of cf7 is just that and I invite you to check how many other nice and free extensions there are!

 =Why are there so many antispam-tests?=

 Because there are so many types of bots in this way detect them all!